 the slider.
 Alternatively, you can enter a new scaling factor into the field labelled "Scale".

 Entering a new scale factor also adjusts the range of values accessible by the slider.

-To alter image contrast, enter a pixel value into the field "Values < __ are black".
+To alter image contrast, enter a pixel value into the field "Unscaled values < __ are black".
 This value is

-subtracted from the input voxel value before scaling.
+subtracted from the raw input voxel intensity value before scaling.
 As the field label implies, voxels less than

 this value are displayed as black.
 Setting this value too high can cause the entire image to appear

 black.
 You may need to increase the brightness of the image when entering larger values in this

 To link the brightness and contrast settings of two or more images, select the tab for each image

 and click the "Use Master" checkbox.
 Select the "Master" tab and use the controls on this tab to

 adjust the brightness and contrast of all the images.
 You can use the "Add All" button on the